Simulated Rotation Measure Sky from Primordial Magnetic Fields: Methods

 The stochastic PMF initial conditions are generated as Gaussian random fields using the \textsc{Pencil Code} \citep{JOSS} initial conditions’ routine.
-We note that these initial conditions are not self-consistently coupled with cosmological initial conditions generated by the \texttt{Enzo} code; i.e., matter and velocity perturbations are generated according to the standard $\Lambda$CDM prescriptions, not accounting for the initial magnetic field fluctuations.
-Nevertheless, as studied in \cite{Kahniashvilietal2013}, \cite{Sanatietal2020}, \cite{Katzetal2021}, and in \cite{Pavicevicetal_2024}, PMF effects on the matter power spectrum are expected on galaxy scales; therefore, we do not expect that simulated $\mathrm{RM}_{\text{IGM}}$ evolution will be significantly altered by such processes; see also \cite{Adietal2023}, \cite{Cruzetal_2024}, and \cite{Ralegankaretal2025}.
+We note that these initial conditions are not self-consistently coupled with cosmological initial conditions generated by the \texttt{Enzo} code; i.e. matter and velocity perturbations are generated according to the standard $\Lambda$CDM prescriptions, not accounting for the initial magnetic field fluctuations.
+Nevertheless, as studied in \cite{Kahniashvilietal2013}, \cite{Sanatietal2020}, \cite{Katzetal2021}, and \cite{Pavicevicetal_2024}, PMF effects on the matter power spectrum are expected on galaxy scales; therefore, we do not expect that simulated $\mathrm{RM}_{\text{IGM}}$ evolution will be significantly altered by such processes (see also \citealt{Adietal2023}, \citealt{Cruzetal_2024}, and \citealt{Ralegankaretal2025}).

-The simulated cosmological boxes are stacked up to redshift $z=2$ to construct light cones with a \SI{2}{\degree} FOV and \SI{20}{\arcsecond} image resolution, which are then used to generate RM maps out to $z\lesssim 2$ redshift depths.
-This procedure follows the same methodology as in Paper II, including a filtering technique with which we filter out all high-density regions (we keep $\rho / \langle \rho \rangle < 1.3\times 10^{2}$ regions, with $\rho$ being the gas density) to focus only on the IGM environment when integrating Equation~\ref{eq:RM}; however, unlike to this previous work, in this study we produce each light cone realisation by varying the direction of the unit vector $\hat{\mathbf{e}}$ in Equation~\ref{eq:RM}.
-The purpose of this simple operation is to allow us ``observe'' the same simulated Universe in RM from different viewing angles; that is, we can produce a realistic full-sky distribution of $\mathrm{RM_{IGM}}$ around the fixed observer by effectively rotating the viewing angle with respect to the same simulated volume.
+The simulated cosmological boxes were stacked up to redshift $z=2$ to construct light cones with a \SI{2}{\degree} FOV and \SI{20}{\arcsecond} image resolution, and were then used to generate RM maps out to $z\lesssim 2$ redshift depths.
+This procedure follows the same methodology as in Paper II, including a filtering technique with which we filter out all high-density regions (we keep $\rho / \langle \rho \rangle < 1.3\times 10^{2}$ regions, with $\rho$ being the gas density) to focus only on the IGM environment when integrating Equation~\ref{eq:RM}; however, unlike the previous work, in this study we produced each light-cone realisation by varying the direction of the unit vector $\hat{\mathbf{e}}$ in Equation~\ref{eq:RM}.
+The purpose of this simple operation is to allow us to `observe' the same simulated Universe in RM from different viewing angles; that is, we can produce a realistic full-sky distribution of $\mathrm{RM_{IGM}}$ around the fixed observer by effectively rotating the viewing angle with respect to the same simulated volume.